Menopause is a natural part of life, but that doesn’t make it easy to deal with.

-1. Change in Menstrual Cycle
+1. Change in Your Usual Menstrual Cycle

 One of the first things that women tend to notice in the lead up to menopause is that their menstrual cycle changes.
-Your cycles might get closer together, or farther apart.
+Your cycles might get closer together, or further apart.
 They may also be much heavier, or much lighter than you usually experience.